stonepros/stone/doc/rados/troubleshooting/log-and-debug.rst

 =========================

-If your OS disk is relatively full, you can accelerate log rotation by modifying the Ceph log rotation file at ``/etc/logrotate.d/ceph``.
+If your OS disk is relatively full, you can accelerate log rotation by modifying the Stone log rotation file at ``/etc/logrotate.d/stone``.
 Add  a size setting after the rotation frequency to accelerate log rotation (via cronjob) if your logs exceed the size setting.
 For example, the  default setting looks like this::